 The carbon footprint of dryers can be significant due to the energy required to run them.
 Electric dryers rely on electricity generated by power plants, which often rely on fossil fuels such as coal or natural gas.
 On the other hand, gas dryers burn natural gas to generate heat, releasing carbon dioxide into the atmosphere.

 In addition, if the dryer vent is clogged or obstructed, it can cause the dryer to run for more extended periods, increasing its energy consumption and carbon footprint.
-By maximizing dryer vent energy efficiency, homeowners can reduce the amount of energy required to run their dryer, and in turn, reduce their carbon footprint.
+By making sure that you maximize dryer vent energy efficiency, homeowners can reduce the amount of energy required to run their dryer, and in turn, reduce their carbon footprint.

 What Happens When the Vent is Clogged